Reclassifying Feynman integrals as special functions

-\sect{Outlook} We have demonstrated that, thanks to the input from \texttt{AMFlow}, it is feasible to define FIs as a novel class of special functions.
-Several crucial avenues for further exploration emerge in this direction: \begin{itemize} \item The development of an efficient technique for determining singularities and branch cuts is essential. \item A refinement of the methodology for choosing master integrals is imperative.
-This process should be sufficiently general to apply across diverse cases, resulting in a simple matrix $\boldsymbol{A}(\epsilon, \vec{s})$ in Eq.\eqref{eq:DEs}, conducive to efficient numerical computation. \item A systematic approach to exploring relations between coefficients in the $\epsilon$ expansion is warranted. \end{itemize} Furthermore, exploring connections between FIs and established special functions can facilitate a deeper understanding of the later unique mathematical entities.
-Finally, we would like to point out that FI reduction is the foundation of the differential equation method and \texttt{AMFlow} method, thus enhancing its efficiency is crucial to the whole story.
+\sect{Outlook} We have demonstrated that, thanks to the input from AMFlow, it is feasible to define FIs as a novel class of special functions.
+Several crucial avenues for further exploration emerge in this direction: \begin{itemize} \item[(1)] The development of an efficient technique for determining singularities and branch cuts is essential. \item[(2)] A refinement of the methodology for choosing master integrals is imperative.
+This process should be sufficiently general to apply across diverse cases, resulting in a simple matrix $\boldsymbol{A}_i(\epsilon, \vec{s})$ in Eq.~\eqref{eq:DEs}, conducive to efficient numerical computation. \item[(3)] A systematic approach to exploring relations between coefficients in the $\epsilon$ expansion is warranted. \end{itemize}

+Furthermore, exploring connections between FIs and established special functions can facilitate a deeper understanding of the latter unique mathematical entities.
+Finally, we would like to point out that FI reduction is the foundation of the differential equation method and AMFlow method, thus enhancing its efficiency is crucial to the whole story.

-\sect{Conflict of interest}
+\section{Conflict of interest}

 The authors declare that they have no conflict of interest.